dharanikumarp/slassignment/README.md

 * React made by job easier with composable views and routing.
 * Moment I planned a layout, I was able to transform into simple views with HTML with React.
 * Except for the chat window (which doesn't look very pretty, but still good looking !!!), I used standard html and components from react framework.

-* I spent about 20 minutes writing this readme.
-* May be another 10 minutes for the an video (upcoming)